Mikael-Helin/test_repo/README.md

 # test_repo
-This is a test repositoryt.
+This is a test repository.